 Obligations: Teaching Eagles are expected to

-Students interested in becoming Teaching Eagles must complete the application from the link to the right and submit it to Pott College of Science, Engineering and Education ( Dean's office, ED 1104) by 4:30pm on Friday, February 28, 2014.
+Students interested in becoming Teaching Eagles must complete the application from the link to the right and submit it to Pott College of Science, Engineering, and Education (Dean's office, ED 1104).
+Admissions are on a rolling schedule.
+Applications are accepted year round.

 Students eligible to participate in the program will be invited to a personal interview to discuss their interest in the program.
 Each applicant will be rated on strength of application essay, grade point average, readiness to begin the program, personal interview, and potential success in completing the program.
 Admission to the program will be selective.